Uroogla/S3AP/apworld/spyro3/docs/en_Spyro 3.md

 shows how many egg items you have received, while the in game Atlas shows which checks you have completed.

 ## What items and locations get shuffled?
 Eggs are always shuffled.
-Based on the player's options, skill points, breaking life bottles, and milestones for reaching certain numbers of gems per level or overall may also release checks.
+Based on the player's options, skill points, and milestones for reaching certain numbers of gems per level or overall may also release checks.

 The item pool will always contain 150 eggs.
 Depending on the player's options, companion unlocks or all Moneybags unlocks may